lmaftuleac/tny/README.md

 # light-ng (V.2.x.x)
-A light framework that uses the same injector sintax as Angular.js (or Require.js).
+A very light framework that uses the same injector sintax as Angular.js (or Require.js).
 It was inspired by Angular, and uses the same sintax mostly.
+It can be used in browser and node environment, it's really tiny (2.2kb).
+Uses ecma 5

+## Why another framework?
+It's usefull to create tiny encapsulated apps.
+While Angular React or other frameworks require heavy libraries, lightNg can keep a good structure of the code and be almost invisible to other libraries

 ## Version update
 This readme is for v.2.x.x for v.1 check [README-v.1.0.1](https://github.com/lmaftuleac/light-ng/blob/master/README-v1.0.1.md)